Yadigar-ı Millet

 It was during the First Balkan War in late 1912 and early 1913 that Yadigar-ı Millet truly came into her own.
 Positioned in the Bosphorus Fleet alongside other modern Ottoman naval units, the ship embarked on a series of raids along the Bulgarian Black Sea coast.
 These daring endeavours included attacks on Bulgarian artillery batteries near Varna, showcasing the ship's combat prowess.

-The First World War ushered in a new era for the ship as it became part of I Destroyer Squadron, serving alongside its sister ships.
+The First World War ushered in a new era for the ship as it became part of I Destroyer Squadron.
 It took part in various operations, including carrying a contingent of Germans back to Germany after their ship, the protected cruiser Emden, was sunk.
-On June 29, 1915, she engaged the British submarine E14 west of Island of Marmara.
+On 29 June 1915, she engaged the British submarine E14 west of Island of Marmara.
 A torpedo was fired but it was a miss.